For the Pension Provision Debeka and Us Develop Objective Assessment Frameworks for Its Customer Service

 Focus On Capital Market Modeling and Real Value-Based Company Pension Schemes

 Pension products are often complex and difficult to compare – making transparency and trust all the more important for consumers.
-Together with Debeka, we at Fraunhofer ITWM are developing scientifically sound models and evaluation frameworks to provide a comprehensive presentation of old-age provision and, as a non-profit research institution, we evaluate the products according to objective standards.
+Together with Debeka, we at Fraunhofer ITWM are developing scientifically profound models and evaluation frameworks to provide a comprehensive presentation of old-age provision.
+As a non-profit research institution, we develop objective standards to evaluate the pension products.

-Debeka sees itself as a pioneer in offering its company pension products in accordance with this transparency requirement and, as a research partner, we support it scientifically with the developed capital market models – both in the acquisition and in the long-term support of customers.
+Debeka considers itself as a pioneer in presenting its company pension products with a high degree of transparency.
+As a research partner, we support them scientifically with the developed capital market models – both in the acquisition and in the long-term customer service.

-At the same time, legal requirements and European initiatives are increasingly demanding clear evidence of the actual benefits of pension products.
-This is not just about returns, but also about costs and the real value of retirement provision, taking inflation and market developments into account.
-In order to make reliable statements, we rely on detailed scenario analyses, modern capital market models and a structured valuation framework.
+At the same time, legal requirements and European initiatives are increasingly demanding clear proof of the actual benefits of pension products.
+This is not just about returns, but also about costs and the real value of pension provision, taking inflation and market developments into account.
+Our evaluation standard is based on detailed scenario analyses, modern capital market models and a structured valuation framework.

-The Capital Market Model of Debeka and the Fraunhofer ITWM
+The Capital Market Model by Debeka and the Fraunhofer ITWM

-The PIA basic model, developed by us at the Fraunhofer ITWM for the Produktinformationsstelle Altersvorsorge gGmbH (PIA), makes the opportunities and risks of capital market developments visible and helps to make well-founded decisions by creating more comparability - independently and neutrally.
+The PIA-Basismodell, developed by us at the Fraunhofer ITWM for the Produktinformationsstelle Altersvorsorge gGmbH (PIA), visualizes chances and risks of the capital market.
+In doing so, it helps to make well-founded decisions when comparing products – independently and impartially.

-Together with our project partner, we have further developed this basic PIA model – already recognized as the standard in private pension provision.
-The aim was to create a framework that meets the growing requirements for customer support, regulation and consumer protection.
+Together with our project partner, we have further developed the PIA-Basismodell – already recognized as the standard in private pension provision.
+The aim was to create a framework that meets the growing requirements for customer service, regulation and consumer protection.
 The most important innovation: an additional module for real interest rate modeling.
-This means that inflation trends can now be simulated precisely.
+This allows to simulate inflation trends.

-A central concern is to evaluate pension products taking real purchasing power into account.
+To evaluate pension products taking real purchasing power into account is of central interest to the customers and shows.
 This makes it clear how inflation affects old-age provision.
-This helps Debeka customers to better assess what their situation will be like in old age and to identify gaps in provision.
-Our project provides answers and solutions to key questions:
+This helps Debeka customers to better assess their situation in old age and to identify gaps in provision.
+Our project provides solutions to key questions:

 • How can inflation be realistically modeled?
 What does the model for the consumer price index look like?